Georges034302/cloud-wil-demo/week4/lab_4_b_rbac.md

 - Understand how RBAC secures access to Azure resources
 - Assign a built-in role (Reader) to a user or group
-- Use both Azure Portal and Azure CLI to manage role assignments
+- Use Azure Portal, CLI, and ARM templates to manage role assignments
 - Validate role assignment and scope
 - Practice least privilege access